spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-gitlab-self-hosted-managed-project.md

 1. [Create a GitLab access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token)

-GitLab access token should have the following repository permissions:
+Your GitLab access token should have the following repository permissions:

 * **api,write_repository** for Spryker Upgrader Service: grants read and write access to the repository to enable the Upgrader to analyze the project and create PRs.